Anthony Mary Claret: Archbishop

-Two years after the September 3 warning, during benediction of the Blessed Sacrament in August 1861, Claret again said he was warned interiorly by Jesus that Communism was to be the great foe of humanity.
-The remedy, Jesus told him, would include devotion to the Blessed Sacrament (also known as the Eucharist) and the Rosary.

 In February 1857, Claret was recalled to Spain by Queen Isabella II, who made him her confessor.
 He obtained permission to resign his Cuban see and was appointed to the titular see of Trajanopolis.
 His influence was now directed solely to help the poor and to propagate learning; he lived frugally and took up his residence in an Italian hospice.
 For nine years he was rector of the Escorial monastic school, where he established a scientific laboratory, a museum of natural history, a library, college and schools of music and languages.
-In 1868, a new revolution dethroned the queen and sent her with her family into exile.
-Claret's life was also in danger, so he accompanied her to France.
-This gave him the opportunity to preach the Gospel in Paris.
+In 1868, a new revolution dethroned the queen and sent her and her family into exile.
+Claret's life was also in danger, so he accompanied her to Paris.
 He stayed with them for a while, then went to Rome where he was received by Pope Pius IX.

 He continued his popular missions and distribution of books wherever he went in accompanying the Spanish Court.
-When Isabella recognized the new, secular government of a united Italy, he left the Court and hastened to take his place by the side of the pope.
+When Isabella recognized the new, secular government of the Kingdom of Italy, he left the Court and hastened to take his place by the side of the Pope.
 At the latter's command, however, he returned to Madrid with faculties for absolving the queen from the censures she had incurred.

 Last years

 In 1869 he went to Rome to prepare for the First Vatican Council.
-Owing to failing health he withdrew to Prada de Conflent in the French Pyrenees, where he was still harassed by his Spanish enemies; shortly afterwards he retired to the Cistercian abbey at Fontfroide, Narbonne, southern France, where he died on October 24, 1870, aged 62.
+Owing to failing health he withdrew to Prada de Conflent in the French Pyrenees, where he was still harassed by his Spanish enemies; shortly afterwards he retired to the Cistercian abbey at Fontfroide, Narbonne, southern France, where he died on 24 October 1870, aged 62.

 His remains were buried in the Catalan city of Vic, in the County of Osona.

 Works

 Anthony Mary Claret wrote 144 books.
-By his sermons and writings he contributed greatly to bring about the revival of the Catalan language, although most of his works were published in Spanish, especially during his stay in Cuba and Madrid.
-His Autobiography of Anthony Mary Claret is an autobiography that, according to the introduction, was written from 1861 to 1862 at the command of Anthony's spiritual director, Joseph Xifré.
-The autobiography is divided into chapters.
-Chapter XVIII is about Anthony's "inner enlightenments."
-In this chapter, Anthony claims to have received private revelation.
-In section 694, he claims that on August 26, 1861, he experienced an Eucharistic miracle.
-In section 695, he claims that, the next day, he had a vision of Jesus speaking of the future.

-His printed works number more than one hundred, including "La escala de Jacob"; "Máximas de moral la más pura"; "Avisos";
+His sermons and writings contributed to bringing about the revival of the Catalan language, although most of his works were published in Spanish, especially during his stay in Cuba and Madrid.
+Among his printed works are "Autobiography of Anthony Mary Claret", "La escala de Jacob"; "Máximas de moral la más pura"; "Avisos";